kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 !["A graph showing the decay curves for different initial values"](differentinitialvalues.png "Alternate CrashLoopBackoff initial values")

 For today's decay rate, the first restart is within the first 10s, the second within the first 30s, the third within the first 70s.
-Using those same time windows to compare alternate initial values, for example changing the initial rate to 1s, we would instead have 3 restarts in the first time window, 1  restart within the time window, and two more restarts within the third time window.
+Using those same time windows to compare alternate initial values, for example changing the initial rate to 1s, we would instead have 3 restarts in the first time window, 1 restart within the second time window, and two more restarts within the third time window.
 As seen below, this type of change gives us more restarts earlier, but even at 250ms or 25ms initial values, each approach a similar rate of restarts after the third time window.

+<<[UNRESOLVED ifttt front loaded images: remake this graph with axes too]>>
 ![A graph showing different exponential backoff decays for initial values of 10s, 1s, 250ms and 25ms](initialvaluesandnumberofrestarts.png "Changes to decay with different initial values")
+TODO: remake graph!
+<<[/UNRESOLVED]>>

 Among these modeled initial values, we would get between 3-7 excess restarts per backoff lifetime, mostly within the first three time windows matching today's restart behavior.

+The above modeled values converge like this because of the harshly increasing rate caused by the exponential growth, but also because they grow to the same maximum value -- 5 minutes.
+By layering on alternate models for maximum backoff, we observe more restarts for longer:

+<<[UNRESOLVED ifttt front loaded images: add graph here with proper axes]>>
+TODO: new graph! <<[/UNRESOLVED]>>

-<<[UNRESOLVED ifttt benchmarking: include stress test data now]>> <<[/UNRESOLVED]>>
+<<[UNRESOLVED ifttt benchmarking: include stress test data now]>>TODO: stress

-### Rapid curve methodology
+test data paragraph<<[/UNRESOLVED]>>

+### Per node config

 For some users in [Kubernetes#57291](https://github.com/kubernetes/kubernetes/issues/57291), any